-Horizontal Action: Horizontal Action by its nature is an action equally important and having an impact on more than one or all Priority Areas within the Strategy.
-Horizontal Actions the same as Priority Areas brings together different actors and modes of cooperation for a targeted action.
+Horizontal Action: Horizontal Action by its nature is an action equally important and having an impact on more than one or all Policy Areas within the Strategy.
+Horizontal Actions the same as Policy Areas brings together different actors and modes of cooperation for a targeted action.
 Broad spectrum of stakeholders is involved in the implementation.
 Their setup and quantity can be modified during their revision or renewal.

 Interregional cooperation: cooperation in the field of policy making, research and technical support.

 Macro-region: a macro-region encompasses communities and regions from different countries which have common or complementary assets, are facing common challenges and have common objectives.

 Multi-level governance: many interactive authority structures in a political system with interconnected institutions.

 Objectives of the Strategy: The revised Strategy (2013) is based on three objectives: to save the sea, to connect the region and to increase prosperity in the region.

 Policy Area: Policy Area brings together different actors and modes of cooperation for a targeted action.
 The individual Policy Area’s are responsive to the varied content and institutional build-up in different topics (from environment to competitiveness).
 Inside the PAs, different coordination mechanisms may thus be warranted.